alexsgi/CollatzConjectureSimulation/README.md

      3 * 1 + 1 = 4
 Now we are back at **4**, accordingly we are now in a **loop**.

-What does the Collatz conjencture say now?
+What does the Collatz conjecture say now?

 *Find a number n > 0 for which you do not end in a loop when applying the rules mentioned.*